mdic/dh2023/sentiment_analysis/.ipynb_checkpoints/README-checkpoint.md

 > `pip install transformers torch torchvision torchaudio`

-2. Now open the [`yt-comments_sentimentAnalysis-AI.ipynb`]() script, and download it in the same folder where you downloaded the Youtube comments.
+2. Now open the [`yt-comments_sentimentAnalysis-AI.ipynb`](https://github.com/mdic/dh2023/blob/main/sentiment_analysis/yt-comments_sentimentAnalysis-AI.ipynb) script, and download it in the same folder where you downloaded the Youtube comments.
 As usual, open the link, then click on `Raw`; save the page that opens inside your project's folder, by naming it `yt-comments_sentimentAnalysis-AI.ipynb`.
 3. Open the newly downloaded script in Jupyter after using the command below in your terminal to start Jupyter Lab:

 > `jupyter lab`

-4. If the script does not show the usual code blocks, right-click on the file
->
-(delete the `.txt` extension at the end of the filename if present once the file is saved).
+4. If the script does not show the usual code blocks, right-click on the file and delete the `.txt` extension at the end of the filename if present once the file is saved).

 Then open the script in Jupyter and run the two blocks.